“Wellbeing and creativity”

 RD+headshot.jpg

-Music Psychotherapist: Rebekah Duncalfe (BA, MA Arts)
+Director & Senior Music Psychotherapist: Rebekah Duncalfe (BA, MA Arts)

 Rebekah trained as a Music Psychotherapist at Guildhall.
 She has experience providing therapy in adult mental health settings, such as forensics and end of life care.
 She especially enjoys a person-centred approach to her work.